tschijnmo/drudge/docs/tutorial.rst

 To access built-in integers, which is normally unnecessary, we can explicitly write something like ``int(1)``.

+For convenience of users, some drudge functions has got slightly different behaviour inside drudge scripts.
+For instance, the :py:meth:`Tensor.simplify` method will eagerly compute the result and repartition the terms among the workers.
+And tensors also have more readable string representation inside drudge scripts.

 Examples on real-world applications
 -----------------------------------